Introduction to on-chain roles

 Root Safe

-This is the Safe positioned at the top of the hierarchy structure.
+This is the Safe smart accounts positioned at the top of the hierarchy structure.
 It can be viewed as the control tower in charge of supervising and controlling the rest of the structure.

 It has admin rights over any safe located in all levels below it, additionally it can add or remove EOAs, or smart contracts from its hierarchy structure.

-A super Safes (parent Safes) refers to any Safe that has a subsafes (child safes).
+A super Safe smart account (parent Safe smart account) refers to any Safe smart account that has a subsafe account (child safes account).
 It can also be defined as any Safe that has rights over another Safe located one level down in the hierarchy structure.
 This role is useful to limit the amount of control and the kind of operations subsafes can perform.

-A subsafe is any Safe that has a Super Safe (parent Safe), in other words, a subsafe refers to any Safe which has another Safe located one level up in the hierarchy structure.
+A subsafe account is any Safe smart accounts that has a Super Safe smart account (parent Safe smart account), in other words, a subsafe refers to any Safe that has another Safe smart account located one level up in the hierarchy structure.
 This role is ideal for granting Safe certain rights while limiting the amount of control they have over the rest of the hierarchical structure.

 Last updated